Youth Ministries: Grades 5th - 12th

 At Hudson Memorial Presbyterian Church, youth ministry is a vital part of who we are.
 We offer an atmosphere where youth can support and nurture each other, feel safe to ask questions that may be challenging, and participate in a wide variety of fun and enriching experiences.
 We have an active group of caring youth, a strong youth music program, and a great selection of programs to help teenagers learn and explore their faith.
 We balance events and programs between education, fellowship, service and worship.

-For more information on the Youth Program at HMPC, please contact Frank Boyd, Director of Youth Ministries, or click on the link below.
+For more information on the Youth Program at HMPC, please contact Rich Richards, Interim Director of Youth Ministries.

 The Five Intentions of Youth Ministry

 The Youth Ministry at Hudson Memorial Presbyterian Church is a collaborative effort of many dedicated people to provide diverse and well balanced programs in worship, education, music, service & fellowship.
 Our primary intentions are:

 To call young people to be Disciples of Christ